Milimas/cpp/README.md

 ### Fixed-Point Numbers

+Fixed points numbers are represented using integer values.

-Fixed-point is a method of representing fractional numbers (real numbers) by storing the fractional part as an integer shifted to the left by the number of fractional bits of the fixed-point.
+As the name implies, the position of the point between the integer and fractional part is fixed - meaning the number of bits representing the integer part as well as the number of bits representing the fractional part is always the same.

+In the following, the values NUM_INT_BITS and NUM_FRAC_BITS define the number of bits used for representing the integer respectively the fractional part of a decimal number.

+The examples and implementation uses all a 24.8 representation, meaning:

+NUM_INT_BITS = 24
+NUM_FRAC_BITS = 8
+NUM_TOTAL_BITS = NUM_INT_BITS + NUM_FRAC_BITS = 32 (size of int)

-A fixed-point consist of 2 parts an integer value and a fractional bits part.
-In order to store the value of a real number in fixed-point value we need to shift the value of the real number by the number of fractional bits of the fixed-point.
+In order to store the value of a real number in fixed-point we need to shift the value of the real number by the number of fractional bits of the fixed-point.

 in this module we are required to have a fracional bits equal to 8 and a 32bit integer variable to store the value of the fixed-point number.